bearmade/GoblinSGDK/README.md

 #### - Summary
 ----

-Goblin will be a 2D rogue-like game for the Sega Genesis created with SGDK, Sega Genesis Development Kit.
+Goblin will be a 2D rogue-like turn-based RPG game for the Sega Genesis created with SGDK, Sega Genesis Development Kit.
 It is targeted towards retro-gaming enthusiasts and fans of the classic RPGs of the early 90s.